marciogualtieri/risk_model_builder/risk_model_api/README.md

 #### Loading Data

-The following command will
+To load some data into the database:

     python manage.py loaddata fixtures/test_data.json

-Where [test_data.json](fixtures/test_data.json) is a [fixture](https://docs.djangoproject.com/en/2.0/howto/initial-data/) file with the test data.
+Where [fixtures/test_data.json](fixtures/test_data.json) is a [fixture](https://docs.djangoproject.com/en/2.0/howto/initial-data/) file with the test data.
 You may also create different fixtures for production, testing, development, etc.

+To laod data for "production" (the demo deployment):

+    python manage.py loaddata fixtures/prod_data.json

 ### Invoking Commands from the Interactive Shell